elunna/nerfhack-changelog/README.md

 * Intelligent monsters can also use these scrolls to clone themselves.
 When monsters read the scrolls, they are always read-as-confused, meaning they can only clone themselves.
 Whilst this approach might seem odd, it simplifies the system by avoiding the complexities of allowing monsters to clone items.
 * **Unique monsters can use these scrolls as well**, but the Wizard of Yendor must still follow the Double Trouble routine, ensuring that no more than two Rodneys can oppose you at any time.
 However, other unique monsters have the potential to clone themselves more than once if the opportunity arises.
                                                                                                                                                                        |
+### scroll of transmogrify
+* These scrolls can change the material of an item.
+* When blessed, they will also bless the item.
+* If cursed or confused, the item's material will change to plastic (if valid for that item)
 ### healthstone
 * A blessed healthstone now increases your regeneration rate by 10%.
 * An uncursed healthstone increases regeneration by 5%.